Neil’s Guide to Sofia

 There’s also public transport options, but if you get one of the flights that arrive after midnight they may not be so useful.
 If in doubt, get on a Metro to the University stop, then get on the number 1 bus heading north/east, which stops a few minutes walk from my flat.
 The 120 stops directly outside my flat, but it’s not the most convenient of routes to pick up.
 Link to Sofia public transport map – fairly incomprehensible!

 A note on public transport – you’ll need a ticket for each bus/tram etc you get on.
-They cost 1.6LV each (or 1.2LV each if you buy them in a pack of 10 – called a “talon” – And apparently you’re not meant to share these.
-They’re meant just for one person. ).
-You need to validate each ticket as soon you get on by putting them in the little “punchers” and pushing the lever up.
+They cost 1.6LV each (or 1.2LV each if you buy them in a pack of 10 – called a “talon”).
+You need to validate each one as you get on by putting them in the little “punchers” and pushing the lever up.
+And apparently you’re not meant to share these.
+They’re meant just for one person.
 If in doubt, just get one on the bus from the driver – try to have the correct change.
 I’ve seen quite a few ticket inspectors since I’ve been here, so don’t risk it.
 They are not shy about fining tourists or Brits professing ignorance.
 Just ask my business partner!
 Oh, and there is slow but functional wifi on most of the modern-ish public transport.